Taiwei Shi

 We applied WildFeedback to the WildChat dataset and constructed a preference dataset of more than 20k samples.
 To validate the effectiveness of WildFeedback, We finetune Mistral, Phi 3, LLaMA 3 on it and compare their performances with the non-finetuned models on MT-Bench, AlpacaEval 2, Arena-Hard, and the held-out test set of WildFeedback.
 For WildFeedback evaluation, we report the win, tie, lose percentage against the off-the-shelf instruct models with GPT-4 as the judge.
 Results are shown in Table 3.
 Some key takeaways are

-1. Training models on the GPT-4 version of WildFeedback can significantly and consistently boost model performance across all benchmarks.
-Models trained with the GPT-4 version of WildFeedback exhibit higher win rates across AlpacaEval 2, Arena-Hard, and MT-Bench, as well as improved performance in both settings of WildFeedback (with and without a checklist).
+1. Training models on the WildFeedback dataset can significantly and consistently boost model performance across all benchmarks.
+Models trained the dataset exhibit higher win rates across AlpacaEval 2, Arena-Hard, and MT-Bench, as well as improved performance in both settings of WildFeedback (with and without a checklist).

 2. WildFeedback significantly enhances model alignment with in-situ user feedback.
 As detailed in the previous section, WildFeedback has two versions, differing in whether the preferred responses are generated by GPT-4 or the policy models themselves.
-Compared to off-the-shelf instruction models, those trained on either version of WildFeedback demonstrate a stronger alignment with real user preferences, winning much more often on the WildFeedback test set.
+Compared to off-the-shelf instruction models, those trained on either version of WildFeedback demonstrate a stronger alignment with real user preferences, winning much more often on the WildFeedback test set as compared with the off-the-shelf instruct models and the models trained on UltraFeedback.

 3. WildFeedback does not compromise model performance on other benchmarks.
 Training on either version of WildFeedback not only aligns models more closely with user preferences but also does not compromise performance on other benchmarks; in most cases, it even leads to improvements.